benjaminvdb/DBRD/README.md

   --help                       Show this message and exit.
 ```

+## Acknowledgements

+This dataset was created for testing out the [ULMFiT](https://arxiv.org/abs/1801.06146) (by Jeremy Howard and Sebastian Ruder) deep learning algorithm for text classification.
+It is implemented in the [FastAI](https://github.com/fastai/fastai) Python library that has taught me a lot.
+I'd also like to thank for making [10kGNAD](https://github.com/tblock/10kGNAD) his dataset publicly available and giving me a starting point for this dataset.
+The dataset structure based on the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) by Andrew L. Maas et al.

 ## License

 All code in this repository is licensed under a MIT License.